Updated: May 31

-She assigned me a handful of problems and asked me to match a formula to each problem.
-I looked at the 3 formulas she wrote in my notebook, and thought to myself, I can do that!
-I read each problem, identified the missing piece and used the appropriate formula to solve the problem.
+She assigned me a handful of problems and asked me to match each problem to a formula.
+I looked at the 3 formulas and thought to myself, I can do that!
+I reread each problem, identified the missing piece and used the appropriate formula to solve the problem.
 It worked!
-I continued with the rest of the problems and felt things finally work well with percents.
+I continued with the rest of the problems and felt things finally worked out with percents!

-Fortunately, over time, I've come to understand that my struggles with percents and formulas were not a reflection of my intelligence or ability, but rather a result of the way math was being taught.
-Math shouldn't be mainly about memorizing formulas, but rather about understanding concepts and using them to solve problems.
-This is true especially in elementary and middle school, when students build their STEM identity.
+Fortunately, over time, I've come to understand that my struggles with percents and formulas were not a reflection of my intelligence or ability, but rather a result of the way math was taught.

 As a math educator for many years, I realized educators hold two main perspectives on why we teach math.
 One is, well... to teach the math.
 We want children to be able to add fractions, solve quadratic equations, measure angles, calculate area of rectangles.
 Students must master this content to pass the SAT, to learn science, be good engineers, etc.